§ 1601. Scope.

 (f) Water heaters, including but not limited to hot water supply boilers.

-(g) Pool heaters, residential pool pump and motor combinations, replacement residential pool pump motors, portable electric spas, and pumps.
+(g) Pool heaters; portable electric spas; residential pool pump and motor combinations, and replacement residential pool pump motors; and pumps, dedicated-purpose pool pumps, and replacement dedicated-purpose pool pump motors.

 (h) Plumbing fittings, which are showerheads, lavatory faucets, kitchen faucets that are consumer products, metering faucets, kitchen replacement aerators, lavatory replacement aerators, wash fountains, tub spout diverters, public lavatory faucets, and commercial pre-rinse spray valves.